Anku-yadav-001/60-Days-Evaluation-2/README.md

 Also, include proper loading indicators and error message components to show appropriate loading and error messages as needed.

-2. **Product Details Page**: This page should display all the details of a single product.
+**2. Product Details Page**: This page should display all the details of a single product.
 The page should have the following features:

 Display a visually appealing card containing all the details of the product.
 As soon as the page loads, retrieve the product id from the URL and make an API call to get the details of the product with that product id API Docs.